Music of the Mother series: Mother 3

-The MOTHER3+ soundtrack album was first released by Tokyo Itoi Shigesato Office on November 2, 2006, and then distributed through the iTunes Store on February 2, 2007, featuring an additional bonus track, "MOTHER3 – theme of LOVE".
-Another album of music from the game, MOTHER3i, was released on February 6, 2007 by Tokyo Itoi Shigesato Office in the iTunes Store and other online music services.
-Like the Earthbound soundtrack album each track of Mother3i is a combination of several tracks from the game itself, though it still does not cover all of the tracks from the game.
+The MOTHER3+ soundtrack album was first released by Tokyo Itoi Shigesato Office on November 2, 2006, and then distributed through the iTunes Store on February 2, 2007.
+It features an additional bonus track, "MOTHER3 – theme of LOVE".
+Another album of music from the game, MOTHER3i, was released on February 6, 2007, by Tokyo Itoi Shigesato Office in the iTunes Store and other online music services.
+Like the EarthBound soundtrack album each track of Mother3i is a combination of several tracks from the game itself, though it still does not cover all of the tracks from the game.

 Kyle Miller of RPGFan gave a warm reception to Mother3+ in his review, saying that it "retains the same quirky, but thoughtful feel so well captured by the previous entries in the series" and was "a worthy addition to the Mother musical canon".
 He enjoyed that it included both songs that were new to Mother 3 and pieces originally from previous entries in the series.
 He felt that the weakest tracks on the album were those that used real-life instruments, while he named "Snowman" as the strongest.
 Square Enix Music Online was not as pleased with the album; although the reviewer agreed with Miller on which tracks were the best and worst, they were very critical of the fact that the album contained "only nine or ten distinct themes from a pool of perhaps one hundred viable choices".
 They also disliked the fact that the pieces were "by design short and repetitive".
 They instead recommended the Mother3i album, which, though "missing the iconic 'Love' theme and perennial series favorites like 'Pollyanna'", had "more engaging arrangements, less cloying sentimentality, and a wider variety of themes".
 They also noted the improved sound quality of the album over the original Game Boy Advance version.
 Mother3+ reached position #24 on the Japanese Oricon charts, and stayed on the charts for three weeks.